 It’s another reason to fall in love with Kyoto, as there is lots of history to gain knowledge of inside the castle, with various types of artwork throughout different rooms.

 For example, the fine paintings of tigers used in the waiting room, which in the 1600s were used to intimidate the guests of usually Korean or Chinese origins, found those animals most fearsome.
 Unfortunately, photos were not allowed to be taken inside the main halls.

 The ideal time to spend in Nijo Castle: 2-3 hours.

 Kyoto Imperial Palace

 Last but not least, because there are many things to explore, is the Kyoto Imperial Palace.
 Another attraction that contains more tradition, more history and more splendid buildings that were reconstructed at these grounds of Imperial Park in 1865.

-The Palace, which is free to enter and comes with complimentary guided tours in both Japanese or English, is situated on the grounds of the Kyoto Imperial Park, that contains views of well-landscaped gardens and the buildings of the Imperial Palace.
+The Palace, which is free to enter and comes with complimentary guided tours in both Japanese or English, is situated on the grounds of the Kyoto Imperial Park, which contains views of well-landscaped gardens and the buildings of the Imperial Palace.

-There is plenty of places to see inside a four-day trip to Kyoto and even on this list of places it would be ideally covered over five days because there is not a lot of time for rest.
+There is plenty of places to see inside a four-day trip to Kyoto, and even on this list of places, it would be ideally covered over five days because there is not a lot of time for rest.